 One in 10.
-That’s the number of individuals who successfully complete a drug rehabilitation program without relapse.
+That’s the number of individuals who successfully complete an alcohol rehab program without relapse through priory rehab cost.
 But that single digit is more than just a number.
 It is a role model, an educator, a counselor and a friend.
 A person, Zach Newton.

 His day begins like many citizens of Knoxville, Tennessee.
 Traveling to work on congested highways, sometimes stopping at the nearest gas station for an energy drink to start the day.

 Pulling into the parking lot, Newton is met with a rare feeling.